Nashville school shooter’s chilling final messages to friend revealed

 ‘One day this will make more sense.
 I’ve left behind more than enough evidence behind.
 But something bad is about to happen,’ wrote Audrey Hale

-The Nashville school shooting suspect’s chilling final messages have come to light, where the gunman issued a dark warning to a friend that “something bad is about to happen” minutes before killing six in a horror attack.
+The Nashville school shooting suspect’s chilling final messages have come to light, where the gunman issued a dark warning to a friend that “something bad is about to happen” just minutes before killing six in the horror attack.

 Audrey Hale, a 28-year-old transgender man who used he/him pronouns, sent a series of direct messages to friend Averianna Patton via Instagram on Monday morning.

-In the harrowing messages sent at 9.57am, Hale revealed plans to die by suicide telling Ms Patton “this is my last goodbye” and that she would soon be reading about it on the news.
+In the harrowing messages sent at 9.57am, Hale revealed plans to die by suicide telling Ms Patton “this is my last goodbye” and that she would soon be reading about it “on the news after I die”.

 “One day this will make more sense,” Hale wrote.